 We’ve just written a complete native advertising guide.
 Read it to find out what native advertising is, how you can benefit the most from native ads, what native ad networks you should use, and how to start and manage a campaign.

 Advertisers spend 77% of all mobile display ad dollars on native placements.
 Integrating your advertising into a high-quality web design will offer more conversions, as native ads result in two times more visual focus than banner ads.

 9. CPA Marketing KPIs

-To get the most of your CPA marketing program, it is essential to set forth clear KPIs and measure their performance.
+To get the most out of your CPA marketing program, it is essential to set clear KPIs and measure their performance.
 By tracking and measuring key metrics, you can determine your CPA program’s level of success.

 9.1 Measuring Performance Marketing Results

 - Conversion Rate (CR) – The rate at which sales are generated or leads are acquired after a click on an advertisement.
 The CR helps show your CPA promotional methods’ overall effectiveness and the quality of the user experience.

 - Average Order Value/ Average Order Size (AOV/AOS) – The average order value can help measure the average revenue per order.
 It is also essential to compare your CPA marketing to your other marketing methods.